Assistantships at UMaine

 • TAs or teaching assistants are those whose primary responsibilities include teaching

-• RAs or research assistants are those whose primary responsibilities are performing research
+• RAs or research assistants are those whose primary responsibilities are to perform research

 • GAs or graduate assistants are those whose primary responsibilities are providing other support (not including teaching or research).
 There are two types of GA positions: